 - $30,000 – $40,000 income: You might pay $40 – $50 per therapy session

 - $50,000 – $70,000 income: You might pay $60 – $80 per therapy session.

 - $120,0000 income: You will not fall into the sliding scale, and you will pay the standard rate.

 Sliding scale therapy is a good option for you if you feel therapy is not affordable with your income.
 There are many ways to get help, allow yourself to choose one and let a professional work with you to help better your mental health.

 There is a stigma around therapy, the thing is going to see a therapist doesn’t always have to be negative.
-Here are 31 positive things to work on in therapy, and by doing so you can improve your already amazing life.
+There are many things Thing To Work On In Therapy.

 To help counter the stigma around going to therapy I would love if you left a comment below saying you go to therapy.